-KnowTheChain was founded by Humanity United, a US-based foundation, and other organisations in 2013.
+KnowTheChain was founded by Humanity United, a US-based foundation, and other organizations in 2013.
 It is based out of California and has been very active in the benchmarking space for sustainable supply chain practices.

 While the benchmark found that the ICT (Information and Communications Technology) sector is showing some commitment and action, the overall scores make it clear there is still far more to be done.
 Of the 20 global ICT companies evaluated in seven categories, the average score was 39 out of a possible 100 points.